Classic Coleslaw Recipe

 Cabbage is a low carb food, so most coleslaw is low in carbohydrates.
 Be careful as many recipes include ingredients that bump up the carbs and sugar, such as apples, raisins and sugary dressings.

-Coleslaw is so versatile and may be served up a number of ways!
+This classic coleslaw recipe is so versatile and may be served up the following ways:

 Recipe notes